When Krystal Stearns, founder of Loan to Home wanted to grow her brand's value chain, she went for corporate gifting.

 In his discussion with AMA, Daniel Gaugler stated that Timetrade saw a “...a 20[-time] return on their investment on that program, which slayed anything they were doing previously.”

 Even if Timetrade hadn’t won the hearts of those potentials, they’d left a lasting impression.

 Through this gifting strategy, Timetrade introduced what the company stands for.
 They subtly told the target that if they can offer such spectacle as a gift, they’d do much more on their products and/services.

-And that’s not all.
-We offer other unique and professional items like luxury pen sets and desk clocks.
+Each Dayspring Pen item is meticulously crafted and engraved to show your recipient the delight of well-made luxury.
 Whether you’re searching for a branded item or a plain one, the journey to growing your brand through corporate gifting begins here.

 Customer Review | Richard P.

 Daniel Whitehouse is the President and CEO of Dayspring Pens.
 He uses his expertise with premium writing utensils to create exceptional, intentional products and craft easy-to-understand articles that help both new and experienced users learn more about their writing tools.
 He lives in Virginia where he and his wife are raising their four children.

 To learn more about him and his insights about custom engraved gift pens, follow Daniel on LinkedIn.